First light broke cold over the Talan Settlement.First light broke cold over the Talan Settlement.

 The silence broke.

-Not loud, not chaos—but the spell shattered.
+Not loud, not chaotic—but the spell shattered.
 People shifted, murmured.
-Questions started again, tentative:

 "Where did—"